NWA Battle of the Belts I: Main event

 The main event was a two out of three falls match, in which Ric Flair defended the NWA World Heavyweight Championship against Wahoo McDaniel.
-McDaniel scored the first fall in the match by making Flair submit to the sleeper hold.
+McDaniel scored the first fall in the match by making Flair go to sleep with the sleeper hold.
 During the second fall, the referee got knocked out and McDaniel attempted to pin Flair with a backslide but pinfall could not be counted.
 It allowed Flair to pull McDaniel out of the ring and smash his face into the steel ringpost.
 Flair then tossed McDaniel in the ring and pinned him to win the second fall.
 In the third fall, McDaniel applied a sleeper hold on Flair and Flair bounced off the ropes to land on top of McDaniel and pin him while McDaniel's shoulders were down on the mat.
 As a result, Flair won the match 2-1 and retained the World Heavyweight Championship.

 Reception

 Battle of the Belts was panned by critics.
 J.D.
 Dunn of 411Mania rated the event 4.5.
 He praised the two out of three falls match as "great" but recommended to "find it on a compilation or something rather than sitting through the undercard of this show."

 According to Arnold Furious, the event "was not only a sad show to watch but one of the worst shows".
 He considered it the worst wrestling show in 1985.
 He praised the main event between Flair and McDaniel.
 He praised Flair "for getting something this decent out of a very long Wahoo match.
 45 minutes of gruelling action."
 He recommended it as "clearly the best match on the show."
 He also had some praise for the AWA World Tag Team Championship match, considering it the best match on the undercard.

 Dave Meltzer rated the main event between Flair and McDaniel 3.5 out of 5, while the opening two matches received ratings of 3.25.